Mostafizur Rahman (Patuakhali politician)

-Mostafizur Rahman politician of Patuakhali District of Bangladesh, Physician and former member of Parliament for Patuakhali-4 constituency in February 1996.
+Mostafizur Rahman is a Bangladeshi physician and politician who became the member of parliament for the Patuakhali-4 constituency in February 1996.

 Career

 Rahman is a former president of BNP's Kalapara upazila and former chairman of Kalapara upazila.
 He was elected a member of parliament from Patuakhali-4 as a Bangladesh Nationalist Party candidate in 15 February 1996 Bangladeshi general election.
 He was defeated by Patuakhali-4 constituency in the 7th Jatiya Sangsad elections on 12 June 1996 as a candidate of Bangladesh Nationalist Party and as an independent in the 8th Jatiya Sangsad elections of 2001.